Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 um What's the word I'm looking for?
 They have they almost have like.
-And ah just a knack for like calling bullshit, like that's bullshit.
+And just a knack for like calling bullshit, like that's bullshit.
 I don't trust that person, you know, versus OK, this thing makes sense.
-And I like it because they're challenging themselves and those around them in.
+And I like it because they're challenging themselves and those around them and.

 00:32:14